 We process personal information in order to:

-- Fulfil our contractual obligations to clients, customers, partners and suppliers
+- Fulfill our contractual obligations to clients, customers, partners and suppliers.

 - We are legally obliged to share information to comply with applicable law or valid legal process, or to protect the personal safety of our users or the public.